Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation

 Our evaluation metrics are the volumes of correct and incorrect mapped free space in the environment with respect to the map generated with ground truth depth at a given image frame.
-Voxels with occupancy probability $<0.04\%$ are considered as being free in the reconstructions; for ground truth, we use a less conservative threshold of $<3\%$.
+Voxels with occupancy probability $<0.04\%$ are considered to be free in the reconstructions; for ground truth, we use a less conservative threshold of $<3\%$.
+These thresholds can be tuned to balance between extra free space exploration and false-positive free space in a given scenario.
 To measure accuracy in the final reconstructions, we create meshes using marching cubes, and compute the average distance from the ground truth mesh to an output mesh.

 The evaluation results are summarised in \Cref{T:results_interiornet}.
-Using the network completed depth and uncertainty in our mapping pipeline (`C' and `R+C') leads to remarkably more discovered free space volume since, thanks to the predictions, we can capture the free space associated with \textit{all} pixels, instead of only those with valid raw depth measurements.
-As expected, the incorrect free space using completion is also slightly greater due to imperfect network predictions; however, it is much smaller compared to the gain in correct free space.
-Our proposed combined approach (`R+C') mitigates this issue by preserving the real raw depth where it is available.
+Using depth completion in our mapping pipeline leads to remarkably more discovered free space volume since, thanks to the predictions, we can capture the free space associated with \textit{all} pixels, instead of only those with valid raw depth measurements.
+The two `R+C' baselines produce high volumes of incorrect free space with their simple heuristics.
+In contrast, using our probabilistic network output yields much smaller inaccuracies relative to the gain in correct free space.
+Our proposed combined approach (`R+C') has the benefit of preserving real, detailed raw depth where it is available.
 Finally, though the reconstruction accuracy with completion is slightly worse when compared to using the raw depth alone (`R'), it is not drastically degraded with respect to the size of the rooms.
-We emphasise here that our aim is \textit{not} to achieve higher-quality fine-scale reconstructions on object level, but rather map the free space in the environment suitable for motion planning while preserving its structure.
+We emphasise here that our aim is \textit{not} to achieve higher-quality fine-scale surface reconstructions, but rather create a free space map of the environment suitable for motion planning while preserving its global structure.